stbuehler/go-acme-client/README.md

 It will show various challenges and combinations.
 You need to satisfy at least on combination (i.e. all challenges part of it).

-Select the challenge you want to respond to (`simpleHttp` involves serving a static file, `dvsni` setting up a "fake" vhost with a SSL certificate), and follow the instructions.
+Select the challenge you want to respond to (`simpleHttp`/`http-01` involves serving a static file, `dvsni`/`tls-sni-01` setting up a "fake" vhost with a SSL certificate), and follow the instructions.

+### Batch-clam domain names:

+`http-01` has a very nice batchable interface; you need to setup your web server to serve requests of the form `http://domain/.well-known/acme-challenge/<token>` and return a `text/plain` document with the text `<token>.<pubkeyhash>`.

+The `<pubkeyhash>` is the SHA256 Thumbprint of your JWS public web key; run

+	$GOPATH/bin/acme-client authorize-batch

+to see it.

+lighttpd2 for example can do this in the config like this:

+	if req.path =~ "/.well-known/acme-challenge/([-a-zA-Z0-9_]+)$" {
+		respond '%1.url-base64-encoding-of-sha256-thumbprint';
+	}

+No simply run:

+	$GOPATH/bin/acme-client authorize-batch example.com sub.example.com more.example.com

+with all the domain names you want to authorize.

 ### Create a certificate

-	$GOPATH/bin/acme-client certificate
+	$GOPATH/bin/acme-client certificate [domains...]

-It takes an optional private key, otherwise it will generate one (by default a 2048-bit RSA key).
+You can give it a private key to use (by default it wil generate a 2048-bit RSA key).

-It will ask interactively for the domain names you want the certificate to be valid for (the first one will also be used in the Common Name).
+If you don't give any domain names it will ask interactively and show available ones.
+The first domain name will also be used in the Common Name

+In the output will also be a link where you can pull the certificate any time you want; it should automatically provide a refreshed certificate if the old one is getting near the expiry date.